matthewm0856/sep10-freedom-project/blog/entry03.md

-# Environmental Government: New technology for plant maintenence
+# Environmental Government: New Technology For Plant Maintenence

 ## Content
 For my blog, I chose environmental government because I feel like helping all of our endangered plants and our protection from any dangerous plant.
 Here, I will be talking about technology that doesn't exist yet.